mariam993/Test/README.md

 # Test
 Hi everybody
-I am Mariam a new QA
+I am Mariam a new Quality Analyst
-*.xml
-*.html
-*.[1-8]
-*.made
-*.texi
-*.pdf
-git.info
-gitman.info
-howto-index.txt
-doc.dep
-cmds-*.txt
-mergetools-*.txt
-manpage-base-url.xsl
-SubmittingPatches.txt